Superintendent Eddie Johnson says he has concerns about Wednesday's shooting

 The family has asked its lawyers to “investigate, get answers and hold accountable this officer and Chicago Police Department,” the statement reads.

-A lawyer with the firm, Jay Payne, told CNN the claim that Raye pointed a weapon is absurd.
+A lawyer with the firm, Jay Payne, told CNN the claim that Raye pointed a weapon is absurd, given that police haven’t found one after what Johnson said was a grid search of the area.

 “We will be asking the Cook County state’s attorney to prosecute this officer,” Payne said.